Si13n7/CP2077TPPCamToolkit/README.md

 # Third-Person Vehicle Camera Tool

-A Cyber Engine Tweaks mod for **Cyberpunk 2077** that provides complete control over all third-person vehicle camera offsets.
+A Cyber Engine Tweaks mod for **Cyberpunk 2077** that provides complete control over the third-person vehicle camera.
 It allows you to view, edit, generate, test, and save camera presets for **every vehicle** in the game — vanilla or modded.

-This tool is designed for users who want consistent camera behavior, accurate positioning and full customization, without relying on built-in game defaults.
+This tool is for players who want consistent, accurate, fully customizable camera behavior, and it also fixes mismatched or broken camera settings that hurt immersion.
+The result: identical, reliable behavior across every vehicle.

 ---

 ## ✨ Features

-- Full TPP camera offset editing (Close / Medium / Far views)
+- Full TPP camera offset editing
-- Support for all vanilla and custom vehicles
-- Automatic preset generation for vehicles without presets
+- Hundreds of third-person camera settings
+- 300+ pre-made presets covering thousands of vehicle variants
 - Creator Mode with extensive debug levels
+- On-screen ruler and adjustable UI options
 - Preset Explorer with search filters
 - Usage statistics for each preset
-- Global and advanced camera settings
-- On-screen ruler and adjustable UI options
 - Toast notifications and detailed logging
 - Compatible with game version **2.21+** and CET **1.35+**